swishtail/brainfuck-interpreter/README.md

 # brainfuck-interpreter
-Minimal Brainfuck interpreter.
+Minimal Brainfuck interpreter in Racket.
 Run the script using "./brainfuck.rkt filename", where filename is the name of a file containing Brainfuck instructions.